 Dates of Classes:

-14 weeks; the First 2 weeks of each module will start with either a face-to-face seminar/workshop OR an online webinar.
+15 weeks; the First 2 weeks of each module will start with an online webinar.
 The third week of a workshop you will have homework due and the opportunity to participate in a discussion group with a trained professional in that area of study.

 Sessions will be recorded for participants to review at a later time if needed.